 If all that sounds like horsehair lines are delicate and should be in a display case rather than on the end of your rod, all I can say is that I really like the way horsehair lines cast, and even after many attempts, I have not been able to duplicate it with a furled line of any other material.
 To me it's worth it.

-I deeply regret to say I no longer have time to tie horsehair lines for sale.
-They are not difficult to make, but they are time consuming.
-If you are interested in a horsehair tenkara line, I would highly recommend the Horsehair Line Kit.
-It contains everything you need to make your own lines.
+If you are interested in traditional fly fishing, whether European or Japanese, and would like to try a horsehair line, I would highly recommend the Horsehair Line Kit.
+It contains everything you need to make several lines.

 The Horsehair Line Kit solves the only significant problem that keeps most people from experiencing the outstanding qualities of a horsehair line.
 Horsehair lines cast beautifully.
 The only real problem with them is that they aren't very strong so they will break.
 That alone keeps most people from ever trying one.
 Being able to make one yourself, and better yet, to repair it if it breaks, solves that problem.
 (It doesn't make the line any stronger, but it makes a broken line a fairly minor event.)